 - birth defects; or

 - diseases of certain organs such as the skin, lungs, liver, kidneys and nervous system.

 Dangerous goods are substances that may be corrosive, flammable, explosive, spontaneously combustible, toxic, oxidising, or water-reactive.
 These goods can be deadly and can seriously injure or kill people, damage property and the environment.
 Numbers of dangerous substances are covered under the Dangerous Goods Act 1985 and the Dangerous Goods (Storage and Handling) Regulations 2012, as well as other regs covering transport of these substances.
-For more information, go to the Dangerous Goods topic information page on the WorkSafe website.
+For more information, go to the Dangerous Goods (basics) information page on the WorkSafe website.

 Hazardous substances and dangerous goods are covered by separate legislation, each focussing on controlling the different risks associated with them.
 Many hazardous substances are also classified as dangerous goods, so both pieces of legislation apply to these.